 The statistical operation of the Services Sector Activity Indicators (SSAI) covers the needs of statistical information of different user groups:

-The INE itself, which to compile the national accounts uses this statistics of base.
+The INE itself, which uses this statistic as a basis to compile the national accounts.

-Departments and other public organisms that use the results of this statistical operation to made economic analysis, predictions, to elaborate synthetic indicators of activity, etc.
+Departments and other public bodies that use the results of this statistical operation to make economic analysis and predictions, elaborate synthetic indicators of activity, etc.

 Territorial administrations like the autonomous communities.
-To all the Institutes of statistics of the autonomous communities, by virtue of the agreements established between the INE and these institutions, they receive monthly the information (microdata or regional already compiled indexes) correspondent to enterprises of the sample who belong its region.
-With this information there can disseminate the Services Sector Activity Indicators (SSAI) to a major level of detail for his Community, it's useful for the measurement of the economic cycle and as instrument of economic regional analysis.
+All the Institutes of statistics of the autonomous communities, by virtue of the agreements established between the INE and these institutions, receive monthly information (microdata or regional already compiled indices) corresponding to the sampled companies in their region.
+With this information, the Services Sector Activity Indicators (SSAI) can be disseminated with a greater detail for their Community, which is useful for measuring the economic cycle and as an instrument of regional economic analysis.

 12.2.
 Relevance - User Satisfaction

-The INE has conducted general surveys of user satisfaction every three years since 2007.
-The most recent one was in 2019.
-Its purpose is to know the perception of users of INE statistics regarding the quality of the information they use, and to what extent their needs are covered.
-Furthermore, there are other special surveys for certain aspects: dissemination of information, quality of certain publications, etc..
+The INE has been conducting general surveys of user satisfaction surveys every three years since 2007.
+The most recent was conducted in 2019, before the pandemic.
+These surveys seek to assess user perceptions of INE statistics in terms of the quality of the information they use and the degree to which their needs are met.
+There are also other special surveys focused on specific aspects such as the dissemination of information, the quality of certain publications, etc.

 Industry and Construction